-- According to the FDA, the medical benefits of full body scans have not been proven.
+- According to the FDA, the medical benefits of full-body scans have not been proven.
 So, you need to continue annual mammograms to screen for early-stage breast cancer or colonoscopy to screen for early colon cancer signs.

-- Routine full body scans can especially help people at high risk of lung cancer.
+- Routine full-body scans can especially help people at high risk of lung cancer.

-As an educated person, you should make an educated decision whether or not to receive regular whole-body scans.
+You should make an educated decision whether or not to receive regular whole-body scans.

 To help you decide, consider your risk factors for developing pathologies like heart diseases and cancer.
-Besides the following risk factors described below, take five minutes to complete Ezra’s questionnaire.
+Besides the following risk factors described below, take five minutes to complete ezra’s questionnaire.

-You should consider getting an annual full body screening if you fit one or more of the following criteria:
+You should consider getting an annual full-body screening if you fit one or more of the following criteria: